 10. Cook Up Some Quiet

 If trying to prep pasta primavera with baby running amok (or attached to your leg) sounds like a recipe for disaster, let your wee one hang in the high chair and watch you.
-You can sing songs, tell stories, or offer an assortment of finger foods.
+You can sing songs, tell stories, or offer an assortment of finger foods to keep them entertained.

 11. Relocate Your Belongings